knowledge-learning/ehealthkd-2019/docs/pages/submission.md

 In this case we will train with the `training` set (600 sentences) and evaluate on the `development` set (100 sentences) using the same sentences for the 3 evaluation scenarios.
 However, in the final TEST phase you will train with both training and development and evaluate on the corresponding test sets (different for each scenario).

+Here is a baseline execution example:
 ```bash
 $ cd ehealthkd-2019
 # Inside the root folder ehealthkd-2019
 $ python3 scripts/baseline.py data/training/input_training.txt data/development/input_develop.txt data/submit/scenario1-main/input_scenario1.txt
 ```

-Go to `data/submit/scenario1-main` and check the corresponding files were generated:
+Then, you can go to `data/submit/scenario1-main` and check the corresponding files were generated:
 ```bash
 $ ls -l data/submit/scenario1-main
 -rw-r--r-- 1 user user  8756 abr 17 19:01 input_scenario1.txt